 Find our full tips for camping comfortably here!

 3.3 Lighting campfires

 Everyone loves a campfire but you need to be extremely careful.
-If you’re in a campsite, make sure you follow their rules re. fires and even if they’re allowed, you should still be cautious.
+If you’re at a campsite, make sure you follow their rules on fires – even if they’re allowed, you should still be cautious.

 If you’re camping in the wild and you don’t have much outdoor experience, it’s probably safer to avoid fire completely – wildfires can be devastating.

 3.4 Simple camping safety tips

 Whether it’s your first camping experience, you’re a seasoned pro, you’re in the wild or a campsite, there are a few safety tips to think about: